Special Forms¶

 function formals [docstr] body

-only differs from function/name in the absence of a name. function
+function only differs from function/name in the absence of a name. function is a simple

 function’s name.